 - Cobalt (Co): 9,506 +/- 405 ppm

-- From what I can tell, all brands of carbon steel baking sheets will warp when they reach hot temps in the oven, as low as 350 degrees F. From reading reviews, it seems like many cheaper stainless steel pans also warp at hot temps.
-De Buyer baking sheets are thinner than Matfer Bourgeat, thus, Matfer baking sheets warp about at least half as much as De Buyer, which is good.
-The Matfer baking sheets has seriously dangerous sharp edges.
+From what I can tell, all brands of carbon steel baking sheets will warp when they reach hot temps in the oven, as low as 350 degrees F. From reading reviews, it seems like many cheaper stainless steel pans also warp at hot temps.
+De Buyer baking sheets are thinner than Matfer Bourgeat, thus, Matfer baking sheets warp about at least half as much as De Buyer, which is good, but Matfer baking sheets has seriously dangerous sharp edges.
 I cut my finger BADLY on the edge of one of these pans while washing it.
 So, go stainless steel, even they warp.
 You’ll be better off regarding rust, and you won’t cut your fingers sharp edges hopefully!

 Stainless Steel – how to wade through all the different brands

-- The best skillets are Demeyere’s Proline’s, in terms of cladded (conductive metal thickness – these are aluminum clad), which are rivetless for easy cleaning.
+- The best skillets are Demeyere’s Proline’s or Silver7, in terms of cladded (conductive metal thickness – these are aluminum clad), which are rivetless for easy cleaning.
 The All-Clad d7 skillet costs less, but has rivets (skip the other d7 items).

-- Demeyere 5-Plus/ aka Zwilling Sensation / aka Industry 5 and All-Clad Stainless lines are about the same value.
+- Demeyere 5-Plus / aka Zwilling Sensation / aka Industry 5 / All-Clad Stainless / and Cuisinart MultiClad Pro lines are about the same value.
 They don’t perform as well as those listed above (less thick aluminum layers = less responsive).
 The Demeyere 5-plus is rivetless, and has comfortable handles, and the All-Clad Stainless has rivets and has less uncomfortable palm-digger handles.

 Stainless Steel and the Environment